refinedev/refine/documentation/blog/2023-02-16-refine-pixels-3.md

 />
 ```

-We will consider these two actions with their respective components in the coming sections.
+We will consider these two actions with their respective components and routes in the coming sections.

 We should have the `CanvasList` and `CanvasShow` components premade.
 In a **refine** app, CRUD action related components are typically placed in a directory that has a structure like this: `src/pages/resource_name/`.

 In our case, we'll house `canvases` related components in the `src/pages/canvases/` folder.

-**`index` Files**

 We are also using `index.ts` files to export contents from our folders, so that the components are easily found by the compiler in the global namespace.